rust-community/foss-events-planner/README.md

 This project is intended to be collaborative, see [Contribution](#Contribution) for details.

+Also, see the [Roadmap](roadmap.md) for a high level overview of our current goals.

 ## Cards

 Features take the form of **cards**.
 Each card holds some basic information: